 Get a gang!
 Social media is your friend here, and in particular local Facebook groups.
 I put a message out on my local Parents group and within a day I had 11 other local parents wanting to be involved.
 I started an email chain going to gauge who was ‘in in’ and then got a Whatsapp group going to work out finer details.
 I then created a spreadsheet which you can find here.
 Note also the column comparing prices with supermarket prices – bulk buying saves you money!

 Phone Suma (such lovely people!) who will provide you with guest login details which you can share with the group enabling everyone to peruse the website to check out the products.
 Agree to a window of time (we do 4 weeks) to allow people to choose the products they want and enter them into the spreadsheet.
 Once ready to place the order, we ask everyone to transfer the funds before placing the order.
 The first time ordering, the account holder needs to phone Suma to activate the account properly, provide bank account details and awesomely, Suma allow you to send their Sales team your spreadsheet and they then process the order.
 So convenient.
 Note that the order gets consolidated under the account holder but each person get their own separate invoice, which is also super handy.

-It’s a super simple, plastic- reducing, money -saving process and means we are stocked in staples such as quinoa, coffee and fairy liquid for some time to come – happy days !
+It’s a super simple, plastic- reducing, money -saving process (I check every item rigorously against the supermarket equivalent) and means we are stocked in staples such as quinoa, coffee and fairy liquid for some time to come – happy days !
 It’s also allowed me to start building a community of like minded local mamas in our area.
 What’s not to love?